Shatanjay Sudha

 Know when cash, debt, or admin basics should come first.

-Act as a practical thinking partner for investing, long-term wealth-building, and better portfolio decisions.
-Help me decide whether I should hold back from investing more right now because other financial basics need attention first.
+Assess my situation and decide whether I should hold back from investing more right now because other financial basics need attention first.

 - Country, currency, and tax context: